-The following section presents programs and courses which Scranton-Keystone Junior College plans to offer during the coming year.
-However, it must be remembered that, as a result of war conditions, all courses may not be offered each semester.
+The following section presents programs and courses which Keystone College plans to offer during the coming year.
+However, it must be remembered that all courses may not be offered each semester.
 The college reserves the right to abandon, modify, or substitute courses if necessary for administrative reasons.